Home Reports

 More information on EPCs can be found on the Scottish Building Standards website.

-1. What documents are included in the Home Report?
+What documents are included in the Home Report?

 The Home Report will include a Single Survey, an Energy Report and a Property Questionnaire.

-5. Who will compile a Home Report?
+Who will compile a Home Report?

 The Home Report will be compiled by the seller's agent or the seller.
 A chartered surveyor or other provider (approved by Scottish Ministers) will provide the Single Survey and Energy Report.
-The seller of the house will complete the Property Questionnaire.
+The seller of the house will normally complete the Property Questionnaire.

-6. I am a private seller, and do not plan on using a solicitor or estate agent to market my house.
+I am a private seller, and do not plan on using a solicitor or estate agent to market my house.
 Do I need a Home Report?

 Yes, under Part 3 of the Housing (Scotland) Act 2006, a person who is responsible for marketing a house must provide a Home Report to any prospective purchasers.
 To do this you will need to commission a chartered surveyor (or approved provider) to carry out the Single Survey and Energy Report.
 You must also complete a Property Questionnaire.

-7. Are there any circumstances where I do not need to provide a Home Report?
+Are there any circumstances where I do not need to provide a Home Report?

-8. Who pays for the Home Report?
+Who pays for the Home Report?

-9. How much will a Home Report cost?
+How much will a Home Report cost?

-10. How 'old' can the Home Report documents be when the house is put on the market for sale?
+How 'old' can the Home Report documents be when the house is put on the market for sale?

 The legislation says that the documents should be no more than 12 weeks old when the house is put on the market.

-12. How will I pay for the Home Report?
+How will I pay for the Home Report?

-13. What happens if the Single Survey identifies a significant problem with the condition of the house such as dry or wet rot?
+What happens if the Single Survey identifies a significant problem with the condition of the house such as dry or wet rot?
 Does the seller have to rectify the problem?

 That is a decision for the seller.
 The seller may choose to rectify the problem or may for other reasons, market the house immediately.
 There is nothing in the legislation forcing the seller down one particular route.
-From the Single Survey report, the seller will at least be aware that there is a problem and have options to decide what to do about it.
+From the Single Survey report, the seller will at least be aware that there is a problem and have the option to decide what to do about it.

-1. How can buyers receive a copy Home Report?
+How can buyers receive a copy Home Report?

 A Buyer should ask whoever is advertising the house for sale for a copy Home Report.
 This is usually an estate agent/solicitor, but could be another business or individual.

-2. Will it cost buyers anything to obtain a copy Home Report?
+Will it cost buyers anything to obtain a copy Home Report?

 No, buyers will receive a Home Report free of charge, although they may have to pay a reasonable charge to cover the costs of copying and postage.
 If the seller isn't using an estate agent/solicitor, the buyer should be able to get a Home Report directly from the seller.

-3. How quickly must a seller or their agent comply with a request by a prospective buyer for a copy of any or all of the Home Report documents?
+How quickly must a seller or their agent comply with a request by a prospective buyer for a copy of any or all of the Home Report documents?

-4. If I buy the house, do I have to pay the seller back for the cost of the Home Report?
+If I buy the house, do I have to pay the seller back for the cost of the Home Report?

 This is a matter between the buyer and seller.
 There is nothing is the legislation that insists that the buyer of the house should reimburse the seller for the cost of the Home Report.
+In practice, the seller pays for the Report.

-5. Are Home Reports required across Scotland?
+Are Home Reports required across Scotland?

 Yes.
 All houses marketed for sale in Scotland will require a Home Report, with only a few exceptions.
+Your Solicitor can advise you as to these exceptions.

-6. What can buyers do if a Home Report is not provided?
+What can buyers do if a Home Report is not provided?